shreya293/Active-Directory-Lab-Configuration/README.md

 #### 4. Scope Name & IP Address Pool (grouped)
 **Step 35 & 36:** We define the scope name as **`LAB1`** and establish the range of IP addresses that can be assigned to devices on this segmented network.
+CLick on New scope and then Click on Next
 * **Pool Range:** `192.168.10.100` – `192.168.10.200`
 * **Subnet Mask:** `255.255.255.0`
 ![Step 35](./Images/image%2035.png)